 Launch Disk Drill after installation.
 You’ll see all partitions listed on the home screen; look for the unallocated disk space.
 Select it.
-When you do that, you’ll see the option to choose a scanning method in the right sidebar.
-By default, it’s set to use All recovery methods, which is also the recommended option.
 Click on the Search for lost data button to start the scan.

 Select File Recovery Location

-Clicking the Recover button will open a small window where you’ll need to select a location where you want to save the recovered files.
+Check the boxes next to the files and folders you want to recover and click on the Recover button.
+It will open a small window where you’ll need to select a location where you want to save the recovered files.
 Don’t save the files on the USB drive you’re recovering them from to avoid overwriting data.
-Once you’ve selected a location, click OK, and you’re all done.
+Once you’ve selected a location, click Next and you’re all done.